TediusTimmy/CiteMyself/Tetration/README.md

 ### lt

 This computes the common log of a tetration.
 The assumption here is that the actual tetration is too large to be evaluated, so we sneak up on it and compute it's logarithm.
 We use the common log so that the result has meaning to a human reader.
+Note that, although this function returns a fractional value, its inputs must be integers.

 The fundamental observation here is that `l(tet(x, y)) == tet(x, y - 1) * l(x)`.
 This is a standard law of logarithms: `l(x ^ y) == y * l(x)`.
 Again, we use the magnitude of `tet(x, y - 1)` to determine how many digits of logarithm we need in order for the whole result to be *accurate*.